 Why RDs recommend it: “Beef is one of the top sources of iron and high in protein.
 Broccoli is packed with fiber and an excellent source of vitamin C, which is essential for healthy skin and a strong immune system,” says Mitri.
 Ask them to go easy on the sauce or have it on the side, she suggests.

-This bakery-café’s “You Pick Two” menu is filled with satisfying pairings that clock in under 600 calories (but keep in mind: sides and dressing aren’t included).
+This bakery-café’s “You Pick Two” menu is filled with satisfying pairings that clock in at less than 600 calories (but keep in mind: sides and dressing aren’t included).
 To keep your calorie count in check at Panera, order creamy, high-fat dressings on the side, sprinkle on your own nuts or cheese (rather than both) and skip the bacon on your sandwiches, suggests Wyosnick.

-What to order: You Pick Two 1/2 Asian Sesame Salad With Chicken and Cup of Ten Vegetable Soup
+What to order: You Pick Two 1/2 Asian sesame salad with chicken and a cup of 10 vegetable soup

 Why RDs recommend it: For a refreshing lunchtime pick, you can’t go wrong with a romaine lettuce and citrus-pepper chicken salad topped with cilantro, crispy wonton strips, toasted almonds and sesame seeds.
 Pair it with a cup of satisfying 10 vegetable soup, and you’ve filled up on two items offering up antioxidants, healthy fats and lean protein.
 “This meal is packed with lean protein, healthy fats and fiber from the veggies in the soup, almonds and sesame seeds,” says Mitri.